What is ARSI-AYM?

 Coalition Building and Partnerships

 We have 47 partner organizations who are working together to deliver the Afghan Refugee School Impact and Youth Mentoring Programs.
-All of these partners are experienced in serving newcomer families, many are Afghan-led.
+All of these partners are experienced in serving newcomer families and many are Afghan-led.
 Services are provided by qualified and trained staff who are bilingual (speak Dari and/or Pashto) and who have lived experiences that help them understand the challenges and needs of Afghan families, children, and youth.

 ARSI-AYM Asset Map